 Published December 24, 2020 in the Journal for ImmunoTherapy of Cancer (JITC) as the "Society for Immunotherapy of Cancer (SITC) clinical practice guideline on immunotherapy for the treatment of lymphoma"

-July 7, 2021, 5:30-6:30 pm ETCase Studies in Immunotherapy for the Treatment of Lymphoma This high-level webinar is designed so that attendees will be able to execute the use of immunotherapy with increased confidence, plan management strategies for difficult cases, and identify and discuss areas of controversy in the immunotherapy field.Webinar Faculty:
+Faculty will engage attendees through a combination of case presentations with a “virtual tumor board” discussion and Q&A with diverse sub-specialty experts based on the needs of each particular case.
+This high-level webinar is designed so attendees will be able to execute the use of immunotherapy with increased confidence, plan management strategies for difficult cases, and identify and discuss areas of controversy in the immunotherapy field.
+This webinar is not accredited.

 Tel: +1 414 271 2456 | Fax: +1 414 276 3349 | Email: email@example.com